Hoh Rainforest

 Lake Crescent

-Beautiful Lake Crescent in the northern section of the Olympic Peninsula is surrounded by old-growth forests of primarily Douglas Fir and Bigleaf Maple.
-Highway 101 (Olympic Highway) runs along the southern border and provides great sight-lines into the lake and surrounding hillsides.
+Beautiful Lake Crescent in the northern section of the Olympic Peninsula is surrounded by old-growth forests primarily of Douglas fir and bigleaf maple.
+Highway 101 (Olympic Highway) runs along the southern border and provides great sightlines into the lake and surrounding hillsides.
 At its west end, Camp David Jr. Road branches off from the main highway and traverses spectacular groves and leads to a boat launch where many beautiful trees are located.

-The pictured giant Bigleaf Maple stands alone near Lake Crescent in a clearing exposed to the wind, rain, and elements.
-As is typical of Bigleaf Maples, moss has grown on virtually all of its huge branches.
+The pictured giant bigleaf maple stands alone near Lake Crescent in a clearing exposed to the wind, rain, and elements.
+As is typical of bigleaf maples, moss has grown on virtually all of its huge branches.
 It is a great example of how important these trees are as a host to other plants, ferns, lichen, and other organisms.

 Other enormous trees are encountered on the short trail to Marymere Falls, profiled in this gallery.
-Adjacent to the path, there are a solid half dozen massive cedars and a few Douglas Firs, including the one pictured here.
+Adjacent to the path, there are a solid half dozen massive cedars and a few Douglas firs, including the one pictured here.

 Lake Crescent Bigleaf Maple